 Absolute Organic Split Red Lentils are an excellent source of protein, folate, thiamin, Iron and Potassium.
 Red lentils have the sweetest and nuttiest flavour of the lentils and are very easy and quick to prepare, often used in Indian cuisine for both sweet and savoury dishes.

-Rosevale Lentils are grown and packaged on the Yorke Penninsula in South Australia and certified gluten free!
+Rosevale Lentils are grown and packaged on the Yorke Peninsula in South Australia and certified gluten free!

 High in fibre, protein and low in fat, whole red lentils are wonderful when used in a salad, curry or a Dahl.
 Unlike split lentils, they do not melt away into the dish; they stay whole after cooking so you can enjoy the texture and taste!